frsu01/frsu01/README.md

 # Hi!
 I'm Fabrizio Raúl Sebastiani Ugarte 👋

-I'm a Product Manager and Product Owner with a focus on Digital Transformation, based in Lima, Peru.
-I have over three years of experience in software development and education, specializing in agile methodologies and technological solutions that increase revenue and reduce costs.
+I'm a Full Stack Software Engineer and Product Manager with a focus on Digital Transformation and software development, based in Lima, Peru.
+My tech stack is python, Typescript and JavaScript.
+I work with Django (for Backend) and React (for Frontend) frameworks.
+Also, I display with AWS, Railway and Heroky.
+I have experience using API's, RESTApi and PostgreSQL and MySQL for database management / ORM.
+I love startup's enviroment and the capacity of innovation!

 ## About Me 🌟